 As long as you’re mindful that you shouldn’t mix the batter more than necessary, it should be easy to avoid making this mistake in the future.
 Try to always take the cream cheese out and set it on the counter ahead of making a cheesecake so that it will be ready for mixing.

 Baking Too Long

-Of course, you should try to follow the cheesecake recipe and the baking recommendations to avoid situations like this.
+Of course, you should try to follow the recipe and the baking recommendations to avoid situations like this.
 Did you bake the cheesecake at the right temperature or did you accidentally use a different temperature setting?

 Try to set a timer for yourself to ensure that you get the cheesecake out of the oven at the recommended time.
-Sometimes it’s going to be better to walk around with a timer in your hand so that you don’t miss the right time to take your cheesecake out of the oven.
+Sometimes it’s going to be better to walk around with a timer in your hand so that you don’t miss the right time to take it out of the oven.